Numbericons/JS_Heads_Up_HoldEm/plans/plans_AI.md

 //Barreling off too often

+TO DO:
+Straight draws: Determine where the card(s) enabling the draw falls within the cards

+Slowplay x%?
+Currently trying to protect value range by including enough bluffs

+//Barreling off too often

 //Cap the amount that pot odds can favor a situation
   //or maybe tilt it towards calling when benefitting from big pot odds

 //check for length of board actions or previous raises etc. beyond the .85 threshhold in comp player